csfeeser/Python/TLG/flask_project.md

 1. Your script **alta3research-flask01.py** should demonstrate proficiency with the `flask` library.
 Ensure your application has:
     - at least two endpoints
-    - at least one of your endpoints should return legal JSON
+    - at least one of your endpoints should return JSON
     - has **ONE** additional feature from the following list:
         - one endpoint returns HTML that uses jinja2 logic
         - requires a `session` value be present in order to get a legal response